Debian on the Intenso Memory 2 Move

 tcp6 0 0 [::]:ssh [::]:* LISTEN

-tcp6 0 0 10.10.10.254:ssh 10.10.10.2:35305 ESTABLISHED
+tcp6 0 0 10.10.10.254:ssh 10.10.10.2:35305 ESTABLISHED - close the stock firmware backdoor:

 # killall telnetd